SourangshuGhosh/coronavirus_cure_DeepLearning/README.md

 Requirements are identical to the original Topazape repo.

+## Licensing:

+The code is distributed under the MIT License

+## Author:

+Sourangshu Ghosh

 ## Changes to Original Files

 - Added a timeout feature in the cleanup_smiles.py script as in some cases of invalid smiles script would just hang